wushenrong/CSCE215/README.md

 # Unix/Linux Fundamentals Solutions

 Solutions for labs from CSCE 215.
-Mainly simple shell scripting.
+Mainly basic and simple shell scripting and Makefile.

+## License

+Scripts are licensed under the BSD Zero Clause License using [SPDX] expressions.